 28. What types of knowledge or skills does the PCAT measure?

 The content areas measured by the PCAT include: Biological Processes, Chemical Processes, Critical Reading, and Quantitative Reasoning multiple-choice subtests are a few experimental items that are not counted toward your score.

 29. Do all pharmacy schools require the PCAT for admission?

-No. More than 75 percent of all pharmacy programs require applicants to submit scores from a standardized test known as the Pharmacy College Admission Test (PCAT).
-To determine which colleges and schools require the PCAT, review Table 9 of the Pharmacy School Admission Requirements (PSAR) handbook.
+No. More than 85 percent of all pharmacy programs require applicants to submit scores from a standardized test known as the Pharmacy College Admission Test (PCAT).
+To determine which colleges and schools require the PCAT, review the PharmCAS School Directory.
 Minimum PCAT scores may be required for admission consideration.
 (High school applicants applying to a “0-6” or early assurance program are not required to take the PCAT for admission.
 Other tests may be required).

 30. What are the minimum PCAT scores considered?

 The minimum PCAT scores considered for admission vary by institution.
-Review the school narratives for each institution in the Pharmacy School Admission Requirements (PSAR) handbook.
+Review the directory pages for each institution on the PharmCAS School Directory for more information.

 31. How do I register for the PCAT?

 To register online for the PCAT or to request your scores to be sent, visit the PCAT Web site.
 Pearson AssessmentCustomer Relations-PCAT19500 Bulverde RoadSan Antonio, TX 78259800-622-3231http://www.pcatweb.info